strongwsf/tcl/temp.md

 This account has a history of recharge activities.
 Below are screenshots of all the transaction details I could find, serving as proof of my ownership of this account.

+If it's possible, could you please kindly change my email address from qwe to asd, since my previous email address is no longer accessible?
+Thank you!

 Thank you once again for all the help you have provided me!